 You are off to a great start already by just decreasing the frequency of shampooing!
 The next step will be to start using conditioner as much as possible.
 It can be tricky with a 15-month-old, because you obviously don't have unlimited time to condition and rinse after doing the same with shampoo.
-I recommend that you use a 2 in 1 Shampoo & Conditioner, in order to maximize your time.
-Try So Cozy Tropical Fruit Conditioning Shampoo.
-In between days when you aren't shampooing, be sure to use a leave-in conditioner.
-So Cozy Fruity Delight is great because it's a spray-in, so it's very easy to apply and it smells absolutely delicious, so your son will actually like it!
+I recommend that you use a use a product that lets you do both at once, in order to maximize your time.
+Try So Cozy Cinch 3 in 1 Shampoo + Conditioner + Bodywash.
+In between wash days, while you aren't shampooing, be sure to use a leave-in conditioner.
+So Cozy Cinch Detangler + Leave-In Conditioner is great because it's a spray-in, so it's very easy to apply and it smells absolutely delicious, so your son will actually like it!

-Dear Cozy: My daughter is biracial.
-My 2 1/2-year-old daughter's hair is pretty managable but since it has started growing it seem the hair on the crown will not define like the rest of the hair.
+My 2 1/2-year-old daughter is biracial.
+Her hair is pretty managable but since it has started growing it seem the hair on the crown will not define like the rest of the hair.
 It gets frizzy.
-I have add more leave-in but it still gets frizzy only on the top.
+I have added more leave-in but it still gets frizzy only on the top.
 Why is this?

-A: It's not unusual for toddlers to have more than one type of hair texture, as new hair is growing in.
-The key is to do what you are already doing—treating it differently than the rest of the hair.
+It's not unusual for toddlers to have more than one type of hair texture, as new hair is growing in.
+The key is to do what you are already doing—treat it differently than the rest of the hair.
 I would recommend using a little lightweight styling gel to help define and hold the curls.
-Be sure to use an alcohol-free gel such as So Cozy Groovy Grape so that hair does not get dried out.
+Be sure to use an alcohol-free gel such as So Cozy Boing Curl Gel-Cream so that hair does not get dried out.